compose/platform-ws-services/docs/vagrant_full.md

 where `$COMPOSE_SERVICE_PASSWORD` and `$COMPOSE_SERVICE_URL` are defined in `setup-env.sh`

+##Logs

+Stderr and Stdout for the platform-ws-services process will be accessible from within the compose VM at `/var/log/platform-ws-services.log` as well as locally in the `platform-ws-services.log` file

+So a `tail -f [PLATFORM_WS_SERVICES_DIR]/platform-ws-services.log` will give you live logs from the deployment

 ##Developing

 You can work within the VM if you want via `vagrant ssh compose`.
 But you